datawire/edgey-corp-java/README.md

 ![alt text](app-architecture-screenshot.jpg "EdgeyCorp Web App Architecture")

-## Setup your local Node development environment
+## Setup your local Java development environment
-Now you set up a local Node development environment with the DataProcessingNodeService running locally and use Ambassador Telepresence to intercept traffic in your remote cluster and route it to your local service.
+Now you set up a local Java development environment with the data-processing-service-java running locally and use Ambassador Telepresence to intercept traffic in your remote cluster and route it to your local service.

-If you don't already have Node installed on your local machine, instructions can be found on the [Node website Downloads page](https://nodejs.org/en/download/).
+If you don't already have Java installed on your local machine, instructions can be found on the [Oracle website Java page](https://developer.oracle.com/java/).

+Additionally you'll need Maven on your local machine, instructions can be found on the [Apache Maven website](https://maven.apache.org/install.html).

 ```
-cd ../DataProcessingNodeService
+cd ../data-processing-service-java

-npm install
-npm start
+mvn spring-boot:run

 # This application will run on port 3000 by default with the color variable set in the code as blue that the VeryLargeJavaService calls via the `/color` API endpoint.